smok-serwis/minijson/docs/specification.rst

 * If value is 22, then it's True
 * If value is 23, then it's False
 * If value is 24, then next what comes is count of bytes, and then bytes follow.
 This is to be interpreted as a signed integer
 * If value is 25, then next comes an unsigned char denoting the length of the bytes, and the remainder is binary data
 * If value is 26, then next comes an unsigned short denoting the length of the bytes, and the remainder is binary data
 * If value is 27, then next comes an unsigned int denoting the length of the bytes, and the remainder is binary data

-Coder **should** encode the value as one having the smallest binary representation, but that is not required.
+Encoder **should** encode the value as one having the smallest binary representation, but that is not required.
 Decoder **must** parse any arbitrary valid string.